About the Neonatal Intensive Care Unit (NICU)

 Newborn Intensive Care Unit at Meriter Hospital

-Normal and intensive care for newborns is also provided by UW Health neonatology physicians at the Newborn Intensive Care Unit at Meriter Hospital.
-With over 450 admissions per year, this state-of-the-art nursery provides the latest technology, including neonatal surgery, to help patients through the most critical phases of their illnesses.
+Normal and intensive care for newborns is also provided by UW Health neonatology physicians at the Newborn Intensive Care Unit at UnityPoint Health - Meriter.
+With over 500 admissions per year, this state-of-the-art nursery provides the latest technology, including neonatal surgery, to help patients through the most critical phases of their illnesses.